Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - Review that expenses are within the guidelines of the policies of MAPE

-If the local does not submit a completed Audit Committee Report to MAPE by March 31, the MAPE Finance Committee shall serve as the audit committee and will audit the local’s financial records.
-The local will be billed by MAPE Central for all expenses incurred by the MAPE Finance Committee members to perform the review.
+- If the local does not submit a completed Audit Committee Report to MAPE by March 31, the Board of Directors' Finance Workgroup shall serve as the audit committee and will audit the local’s financial records.
+The local will be billed by MAPE Central for all expenses incurred by the Board of Directors' Finance Workgroup members to perform the review.

 Local Advertisement Approvals and Contributions